 The neighborhood cleanup initiative involves an aggressive clean-up effort, targeting different neighborhoods throughout the county.

 The county's neighborhood cleanup program is hosted by the Escambia County Community Redevelopment Agency's Safe Neighborhood Program.
-Local partners include Escambia County Waste Services, Environmental Code Enforcement, Public Works, Animal Services and Road Prison, along with the City of Pensacola Sanitation Department and Keep Pensacola Beautiful.
+Local partners include Escambia County Waste Services, Environmental Code Enforcement, Public Works, Animal Services and Work Annex, along with the City of Pensacola Sanitation Department and Keep Pensacola Beautiful.

 Only residents in the designated cleanup area are able to participate in the neighborhood cleanup.
 Items left at the curb outside of the cleanup area will not be collected.